christianscooty/Final_Project/README.md

 Here, I used the csv reader code to extract the two rows which I needed and write them to a new file.

+Additionally, in this code, you will notice me slicing the date and putting it back together in a couple ways.
+I did this because NYC database saves dates in this format '03/04/2020', for example.
+But later, I discovered that pandas cannot function on a value of it begins with a zero.
+So, I had to go back through all my files and correct this issue by removing the zeros.
+While doing so, I also decided to remove the zeros from the day as well, just for completeness.
+You will see this slicing happen several times through the files since I had to read from the NYC files more than once.

 ```python
 for row in reader:
     iwant = []